Overgrazing: Caribbean

 In the Caribbean region, overgrazing is a threat to vegetation areas where there is livestock farming, which is an important source of livelihood and food security for many people. a combination of small scale livestock farming with small ruminants, and mixed farming is practised.
 However, livestock consume vegetation faster than it can be renewed and this leads to land degradation, loss of vegetative areas, and soil erosion resulting in poor quality feed and reduced livestock yields and income.
 Also, these grazing lands are critical in controlling carbon dioxide and mitigating risks against severe weather such as floods and droughts.
 Overgrazing weakens ecological conservation.

 New Zealand

 In New Zealand, overgrazing is a massive threat to the native species of flora and fauna, especially the native bushes which are often overlooked by invasive species looking for homes.
-Mustalids, rabbits, hares and possums often eat the plants that hold soil together.
+Mustelids, rabbits, hares and possums often eat the plants that hold soil together.
 This makes the ground very unstable and crumbly.
 If soil is unstable, it is prone to collapse in extreme weather events such as floods and heavy rain.
 This is detrimental to farmers of crops and animals alike.
 40% of the native species of New Zealand have been wiped out by pests including humans.